Memory Gym: Towards Endless Tasks to Benchmark Memory Capabilities of Agents: Introduction

-In our prior research, we introduced Memory Gym \citep{pleines2023memory}, an open-source benchmark, designed to challenge memory-based DRL agents to memorize events across long sequences, generalize, be robust to noise, and be sample efficient.
-Memory Gym encompasses three unique environments: Mortar Mayhem, Mystery Path, and Searing Spotlights.
-Each environment presents visual observations, discrete action spaces, and crucially, they cannot be mastered without memory, demanding frequent memory interactions.
+To exploit the endless behavior of cumulative memory games to thoroughly benchmark memory effectiveness, we enhance our prior work Memory Gym \citep{pleines2023memory}, an open-source benchmark, designed to challenge memory-based DRL agents to memorize events across long sequences, generalize, be robust to noise, and be sample efficient.
+Memory Gym encompasses three distinct finite environments: Mortar Mayhem, Mystery Path, and Searing Spotlights.
+Each environment presents visual observations, multi-discrete action spaces, and crucially, they cannot be mastered without memory, demanding frequent memory interactions.
+Building on this foundation, we advance Memory Gym by evolving each environment into an endless format, inspired by the ``I packed my bag'' game, to further test and develop memory capabilities in DRL agents.
+To our understanding, no existing DRL memory benchmark possesses such endless tasks.

-Building on this foundation, we further enhance Memory Gym's offerings by introducing endless tasks, drawing inspiration from the ``I packed my bag" game.
-Such endless tasks, behaving as an automatic curriculum, are pivotal for not just evaluating efficiency but, more critically, assessing the effectiveness of memory mechanisms.
-As mirrored in the aforementioned game, capitulating to the ever-expanding list becomes inevitable.
-To our current understanding, no existing Deep Learning memory benchmark possesses such endless tasks targeting sequence models.
-Additionally, DRL tasks exhibit dynamic behaviors due to the evolving nature of the agent's policy during training.
-As a result, episodes can yield vastly different outcomes.
-For example, episode lengths can vary significantly based on the decisions made, particularly when dealing with stochastic agents or environments.

-It is important to clarify that ``endless" should not be confused with ``open-ended".
-Memory Gym's endless environments are not open-ended in nature; they possess clear objectives and defined structures.
-In contrast, open-ended environments offer agents freedom to develop unique skills and strategies without stringent constraints as demonstrated by the Paired Open-Ended Trailblazer algorithm \citep{wang2020poet} or platforms like Minecraft \citep{fan2022minedojo}.